gbmhunter/blog/content/programming/signal-processing/filtering/_index.md

 ### Simple Moving Average Filter (aka Sliding Window Filter)

 The simple moving average filter is one of the most commonly used digital filters, due to it's simplicity and ease of use.
+Although SMA filters are simple, they are the **best filter (optimal) at reducing random noise whilst retaining a sharp step respone**.
+However, they are the **worst filter for frequency domain signals**, they have a very poor ability to seperate one band of frequencies from another[^analog-devices-dsp-book-ch15].

 There are two common types of simple moving average filters, left-hand and symmetric filters.

 A left-hand simple moving average filter can be represented by: